Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 - Ask your healthcare provider how often to use enemas.
 Do not use more than 1 enema in 24 hours.
 Do not use enemas for longer than 3 days unless directed by your healthcare provider.
 Too many enemas can cause problems with your calcium levels or an electrolyte imbalance.
 They can also cause your body to become dependent on enemas in order to have a bowel movement.
 Your rectum may also become irritated.

 - Tell your healthcare provider about all your health conditions.
-Tell him if you have kidney or heart disease, or you have problems with dehydration.
-Tell him if you are on a low-sodium diet.
+Tell him or her if you have kidney or heart disease, or you have problems with dehydration.
+Tell him or her if you are on a low-sodium diet.

 - Tell your healthcare provider if you are pregnant or breastfeeding.
 Do not use the enema unless your healthcare provider says it is okay.